 Early on in my career when I was working for a big bank I was going for an internal promotion.
 I was up against a couple of my peers but I felt great because I believed I was a hard worker and knew all the right people.
 I nailed the interview and walked away feeling pretty darn confident.
 So I was cut down a notch when I was advised I was unsuccessful with my application.

 “What!
 How could this be?
 I was a perfect fit for the role.
 I don’t understand?”

 “Ruby, all it came down to was personal brand.
 Your peer was better known and had stronger connections.
 They had a really massive personal brand”

-“Huh?”, I remember thinking although I nodded along pretending I understand as the feedback was handed to me.
-Right, I need to find get a little serious about my personal brand.
+“Huh?”, I remember thinking although I nodded along pretending I understood as the feedback was handed to me.
+Right, I need to get a little serious about my personal brand.
 So I did just that and discovered that branding is really all about marketing yourself and aligning that to your career as if it was a brand.
 It really comes down to the individual experience people have had with you and them spreading their opinion through word of mouth.
 Now let's get one thing straight.
 It hasn't got anything to do with a fake persona or creating an image of yourself that isn't you... nope, nope nope.

 OK, I thought.
 What is my personal brand?